 Hybrid system appear in many practical applications, particularly in the context of cyber-physical systems, e.g. when continuous physical processes are controlled via embedded software that intrinsically has a finite number of states only (such as on/off control).

 This course will offer a brief overview of the field of hybrid systems ranging from modelling, over analysis and simulation, to verification and control.
 We will particularly focus on modelling, analysis, and control of tractable classes of hybrid systems.

 Date and location

-Due to the Covid-19 situation the course will be offered completely online.
-Final dates and times for the online lectures will be posted next to the lecture slides below together with links to the zoom meetings.
-The zoom meetings and recordings will be password protected and the password will be sent via email to the registered students and is available on the DISC course site.
+The course is offered completely onsite.
+Final dates and times for the lectures are posted next to the lecture slides below together with links to the zoom recordings from two years ago.
+The zoom meetings and recordings are password protected and the password will be sent via email to the registered students and is available on the DISC course site.

 Romain Postoyan (CRAN-CNRS) <romain.postoyan_at_univ-lorraine_dot_fr>

 The course will be evaluated on the basis of three sets of homework which will be distributed through this webpage, with the indicated deadlines next to them.
 Submit your assignments through the DISC system.